Children's programming on the American Broadcasting Company: Disney programming era (1996–2011)

 In 2001, ABC entered into a program distribution agreement with sister network Disney Channel to air its original programming as part of the network's Saturday morning lineup.
 As a result, live-action series were added to the Disney’s One Saturday Morning lineup that September as part of the newly created "Zoog Hour," an hour-long sub-block – named after the cable channel's weekend programming block at the time, Zoog Disney – featuring the Disney Channel sitcoms Lizzie McGuire and Even Stevens (the programming agreement occasionally extended to broadcasts of Disney Channel's made-for-TV movies as part of The Wonderful World of Disney between 2002 and 2008).
 Additionally, Disney acquired the rights to the Power Rangers franchise after its purchase of Fox Family Worldwide, which included the rights to the majority of the program libraries of Fox Kids, and the outright purchase of the production studio behind Power Rangers and Fox Kids Worldwide part-owner Saban Entertainment (the purchase was primarily designed to acquire the Fox Family Channel, which was rebranded as ABC Family following the sale's completion).

-On September 14, 2002, Disney’s One Saturday Morning was rebranded as ABC Kids.
+In 2002, Disney’s One Saturday Morning was rebranded as ABC Kids.
 Upon the relaunch of the block, in addition to the Disney Channel series, ABC Kids contained two original series (Teamo Supremo and Fillmore!) and reruns of a former Disney’s One Saturday Morning series (Recess).
 ABC also acquired the rights to NBA Inside Stuff through the network's acquisition of broadcast television rights to the NBA from NBC (where the series originally premiered in 1992), which aired alongside the ABC Kids block during the 2002–03 and 2003–04 seasons, before being replaced by NBA Access for the 2004–05 season.
 NBA Inside Stuff would return on NBA TV in 2013.

-However, in September 2003, reruns of Disney Channel original live-action and animated series (with shows such as Kim Possible, The Proud Family, and That’s So Raven joining Lizzie McGuire and Even Stevens) came to dominate the lineup.
+However, reruns of Disney Channel original live-action and animated series (with shows such as Kim Possible, The Proud Family, and That’s So Raven joining Lizzie McGuire and Even Stevens) came to dominate the lineup by 2003.
 To comply with the Children's Television Act, ABC chose to carry only select episodes of Disney Channel series featuring moral lessons and/or educational anecdotes.
 ABC Kids ceased to import new Disney Channel series onto its schedule after the 2006–07 season, when Hannah Montana, The Emperor's New School, and The Replacements were added to the block.
-As a result, the block (outside of Power Rangers) relied entirely on repeats of the channel's shows that first aired on ABC Kids between September 2005 and May 2007 for the remaining three years of its run (all of which, most notably That's So Raven, were out of production by September 2011).
-Power Rangers ended its run on ABC Kids in 2010 after Haim Saban repurchased the franchise's intellectual rights in May 2010 from Disney and leased the broadcast rights to Nickelodeon, which began airing new seasons and repeat episodes of the series starting in 2011.
+As a result, the block (outside of Power Rangers) relied entirely on repeats of the channel's shows that first aired on ABC Kids from 2005 to 2007 for the remaining three years of its run (all of which, most notably That's So Raven, were out of production by September 2011).
+Power Rangers ended its run on ABC Kids in 2010 after Haim Saban repurchased the franchise's intellectual rights from Disney and leased the broadcast rights to Nickelodeon, which began airing new seasons and repeat episodes of the series starting in 2011.